 1 packet of Lipton onion soup mix

 Mix all the ingredients together in a bowl and pour it over the meat.
-Some choose to brown off the meat first, but I’ve stopped doing that now and just add salt and pepper to the meat prior to putting it in the crockpot and then I pour the water/soup mixture over it.
-Cook on high for 4 hrs or low for 8 hrs or until it is the tenderness you like.
+Some choose to brown off the meat first, but I’ve stopped doing that now and just add salt and pepper to the meat prior to putting it in the crock-pot.
+Cook it on high for 4 hrs or low for 8 hrs or until it is the tenderness you like.
 I like for the meat to be firm, but easy to shred.

 Building Your Sandwich